Return to Blog Home

 Pound for pound, the Maine Lighthouse Museum had the best gift shop in central Maine

 We experienced a deathbed moment at the Center for Maine Contemporary Art.
 As I held my son Francis - 15 months old at the time - he explained a painting to me in fake words and sounds.
 What he said made no sense, but he was speaking to me.
 He pointed, he gestured, he inflected.
-It was astonishing.
+It was extraordinary.

 The Farnsworth Art Museum was a lovely set of buildings with a large collection of American art - in particular, all three Wyeths.